-As an urban planner, you know the importance of legibility and comprehensibility in actualizing plans in the built environment.
-Developing an understanding of the tools and techniques of urban design is a crucial benefit to the implementation of effective and successful plans.
+As an urban planner, you know the importance of legibility and comprehensibility in communicating plans for the built environment.
+Developing an understanding of the tools and techniques of urban design is a crucial benefit to the implementation of effective plans.

-Whether you’re a professional in the urban planning field or an urban planning student student planner, learning basic urban design principles doesn’t require a graphic design degree.
+Whether you’re a professional in the urban planning field or an urban planning student, learning basic design principles doesn’t require a graphic design degree.
 Thankfully, there are a number of free software tools available to take your plans to the next level:

 GNU Image Manipulation Program, commonly known as GIMP, is a raster-based image manipulation software.
 If you’re familiar with Adobe Photoshop, you will find GIMP to be an effective (and free!) alternative with similar capabilities.
 In the context of urban design, GIMP is used to edit images, add text to images, and overlay graphic content on maps.
 Additionally, GIMP offers some great free educational resources and tutorials.

 SketchUp is an indispensable tool to urban planners and urban designers alike.
 Unique in its ability to quickly and accurately render 3-dimensional forms, Sketchup provides users with an effective tool to visualize buildings, neighborhoods, and even cities.
 There are some limitations to the freeware version as opposed to SketchUp Pro, but there are workarounds you can learn in the Urban Design for Planners: Software Tools.
 What’s more, SketchUp integrates easily with Google Earth (read on to learn more!).

 Inkscape is vector-based, open graphic manipulation tool often used as a counterpart to GIMP.
 For the urban designer, Inkscape is used to draw and manipulate shapes and lines on maps.
 Comparable to Adobe Illustrator, Inkscape offers a user-friendly alternative for planners and designers.